Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/extensibility.md

 export class CustomEditorComponent extends WidgetComponent {}
 ```

-Now you will need adding it to the application module or any custom module that is imported into the application one:
+Now you will need to add it to the application module or any custom module that is imported into the application one:

 ```ts
 import { NgModule } from '@angular/core';